• Skip to primary navigation

 Cooking (Instant Pot Method)

-• Add the korma masala prepared above.
+• Add the wet masala you prepared in step 3 of preparation.

-• Add the ground spices, salt and half a cup water.
-Cover the wok with a lid.
+• Add the ground spices (coriander, turmeric, and garam masala) and salt and mix well.
+Cover the pan with a lid.
 Let the masala cook for 5 minutes.

 Notes